awsdocs/amazon-pinpoint-user-guide/doc-source/settings-email.md

 1. Choose **Save**\.

 The process for disabling the email channel is similar\.
-If you disable the email channel, you can't send email for any campaigns in the project\.
+If you disable the email channel, you can't send email for any campaigns or journeys in the project\.
 However, you can send transactional email from your Amazon Pinpoint account\.

 **To disable the email channel**